ab5w/bestlog/README.md

 bestlog
 ======================

-Tool to create dynamic logs for scripts, useful if you want to know if a script executes it's statement.
+Tool to create centralised dynamic logs for scripts, useful if you want to know if a script executes it's statement.

 #### Usage: